· FODMAP Diet Guide · guides · 8 min read

 - Keep a symptom diary to track your progress and identify patterns

-The low FODMAP diet, backed by two decades of research from Monash University, offers hope for the millions of people struggling with IBS symptoms.
+The low FODMAP diet, backed by 20+ years of research from Monash University, gives real relief to the millions of people struggling with IBS symptoms.
 With a 50-80% success rate, it’s one of the most effective evidence-based approaches to managing IBS available today.

-Remember, the diet is a diagnostic tool as much as a treatment.
-Its ultimate goal is not restriction but freedom – the freedom to understand your body, identify your triggers, and eat as varied a diet as possible while maintaining symptom control.
+The diet is a diagnostic tool as much as a treatment.
+The goal isn’t restriction — it’s freedom.
+Freedom to understand your body, identify your triggers, and eat as varied a diet as possible while keeping symptoms under control.

-With proper guidance, patience, and a systematic approach, you can successfully navigate the three phases and discover your personalized path to digestive wellness.
+With proper guidance, patience, and a systematic approach, you can navigate the three phases and find your personalized path to digestive relief.

 Disclaimer: This guide is for informational purposes only and should not replace professional medical advice.
 Always consult with a healthcare provider before starting any new diet, especially if you have IBS or other digestive conditions.